-Why so low-maintenance, though.
+Why is it so low-maintenance?
 Because unlike natural marble, the resins in cultured marble lend non-porosity to the material.
 Cultured stone still can stain, but staining is far less likely to happen.

 Cultured marble countertops have a gloss or flat finish, and can come with integral sinks or allow for a drop-in sink.

 Can you DIY-install a cultured marble counter?
 Not easily.
 Fabrication of both natural and cultured stone is best left in the hands of professionals.

 Besides its awesome legacy and history, it offers:

 - Fancy details: Marble countertops can be fabricated to have fancy ogee edges (as well as other profile styles), due to the softness and overall workability of marble.